harshintech/harshintech/README.md

 # 💫 About Me:
-🔭 I’m currently working on Full Stack Development 🌱
+🔭 I’m currently working on Data Structure And Algorithm 🌱

 ## 🌐 Socials: